Dog Anal Gland Info

 Anal gland problems affect millions of pets and are a very common and frustrating problem.
 Anal gland issues arise when the anal glands of dogs and cats becoming over-filled, blocked, or irritated.
 All dogs and cats have these two small glands (sometimes referred to as anal sacs) near the anal opening.
 These glands which are typically the size of a small grape normally release a few drops of scent marking fluid whenever your pet defecates (observed near the end of defecation).

 Anal Gland Illustration

-The illustration above shows the relative size and position of the anal glands in dogs (often referred to as anal sacs).
+The illustration in figure 1 shows the relative size and position of the anal glands in dogs (often referred to as anal sacs).
 Note that the anal glands are internal and cannot be seen when viewing the rear end of a dog.
 When the anal glands become blocked or swollen they can enlarge which creates discomfort for your pet.
 Your pet may try to relieve this pressure by scooting or licking the area.
 This illustration shows only one enlarged anal gland but in most cases both anal glands are affected.